Under Secretary of Defense for Personnel and Readiness, Department of Defense.

 Executive Order 12866, “Regulatory Planning and Review” and Executive Order 13563, “Improving Regulation and Regulatory Review”

 Executive Orders 13563 and 12866 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety effects, distributive impacts, and equity).
-Executive Order 13563 emphasizes the importance of quantifying both costs and benefits, reducing costs, harmonizing rules, and promoting flexibility.
-It has been determined that this is not a significant rule.
-This interpretive rule will not have an annual effect of $100 million or more on the economy, or adversely affect productivity, competition, jobs, the environment, public health or safety, or State or local governments.
-This rulemaking will not interfere with an action taken or planned by another agency, or raise new legal or policy issues.
-Finally, this rulemaking will not alter the budgetary impacts of entitlements, grants, user fees, or loan programs or the rights and obligations of recipients of such programs.
+Executive Order 13563 Start Printed Page 11844emphasizes the importance of quantifying both costs and benefits, reducing costs, harmonizing rules, and promoting flexibility.
+It has been determined that this rule is a significant regulatory action under Executive Order 12866, and it has been reviewed by the Office of Management and Budget.
+It is not a major rule under 5 U.S.C.
+804.

 Public Law 96-511, “Paperwork Reduction Act” (44 U.S.C.
 Chapter 35)

 This rule does not impose reporting and record keeping requirements under the Paperwork Reduction Act of 1995.